TimMatheis/travel_planner/README.md

 •	“images” folder: this folder contains images which are utilized by the code if certain conditions are met.

 •	“demonstration” folder: this folder contains the gif showing how to run our code.

-•	“audio” folder: this folder contains an audio file which is used in the code.

 # Instructions:
 1. Download and save the entire zip file from github.